About this course

 1. In order to be considered for entry, applicants must have completed:

 - a four-year education degree, or equivalent; or

-- an undergraduate degree and a fourth year level education qualification, or equivalent;
+- a three-year undergraduate qualification and a fourth year level education qualification, or equivalent; or

 - a personal statement in a format specified by the Melbourne Graduate School of Education.

 2. In ranking applications, the Selection Committee will consider:

 - any documented relevant professional experience; and

 - the applicant’s personal statement

 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.